 As is the case with many animals, there are some foods parrots can eat, many foods they should eat and others that will just make them ill.
-So, knowing which categories are which is important.
+So, knowing which categories are which is essential.
 So, to help you in this regard, we’re here to give you the lowdown on what kind of diet you should be providing.

-Pellets & Seeds:
+Parrot Food Pellets & Seeds:

 Another good thing to give your parrot is grains, which can include things like oatmeal, quinoa and brown rice.
 Offering a nice blend of different textures and tastes, adding grains will help to provide them with necessary nutrients like calcium, iron and vitamin E.

-sLike fruit, vegetables provide birds with lots of lovely nutrients and there’s a wide range that is safe for parrots to eat.
+sLike fruit, vegetables provide birds with lots of lovely nutrients, and there’s a wide range that is safe for parrots to eat.
 We’re talking about bell peppers, carrots, beets, asparagus and even tomatoes and sweet potatoes.
 Fresh is usually better because of the high nutrient content, but it won't hurt if frozen veg is given from time to time.

-What Never to Feed Your Parrot:
+What To Never To Feed Your Parrot:

 As you'll learn when becoming a professional vet nurse, there are also a number of foods that can be deadly to your parrot.
 In addition to the aforementioned avocado, you should avoid giving your parrot anything with either chocolate or salt contained within.
-Both are highly toxic to birds, so should never be given, even in minute quantities.
+Both are highly toxic to birds, so they should never be given, even in minute quantities.

 Enhance Your Personal & Professional Knowledge With OCA

 This kind of knowledge is so important to the health of pet birds and believe us when we say that there’s much more to learn that we’ve covered here.
-The great news is that if you’d like to enhance your care knowledge via an animal short course, it’s possible to get the knowledge you need with flexible, short online courses that are CPD-approved.
+The great news is that if you’d like to enhance your care knowledge via an animal short course or vet course, it’s possible to get the knowledge you need with flexible, short online courses that are CPD-approved.